palewire/first-python-notebook/docs/github/index.rst

 Visit `GitHub <http://www.github.com>`_ and create a new public repository named ``first-python-notebook``.
 Don't check "Initialize with README."
 You want to start with a blank repository.

 This will create a new repository page.
-It needs to be syncronized with the local repository we've already created.
+It needs to be synchronized with the local repository we've already created.

 You can connect your local directory to GitHub's site by returning to the terminal and using git's "remote add" command to connect it with GitHub.